Brow Lift & Forehead Lift in Dallas, TX

 With a brow lift, more than likely, you will be able to get around pretty well within a day or two, at which point you can get back into your daily routine.
 It is important to take it easy and let your body heal by recuperating for at least a week.
 After a couple of days, you may be able to take a shower and even shampoo your hair.
 You may be ready to return to work in less than 10 days or maybe even sooner with an endoscopic procedure; however, we recommend you wait a few weeks to perform any intense exercise or activities that may increase your blood pressure.
 Most visible signs of the procedure diminish and even completely fade within about three weeks.
 Leftover bruising and swelling may be concealed with makeup.

-People living in and around Plano, Frisco or anywhere in Dallas, TX, who want to look well rested and happy, should consider a brow lift at A New Reflection Cosmetic Surgery Center.
+People living in and around Plano, Frisco or anywhere in Dallas, TX, who want to look well rested and happy, should consider a brow lift at Charles A. Wallace, MD.
 Contact us today to schedule your consultation.